open-learning/git4ol/README.md

 > Keep resolving conflicts and applying changes until the end of the rebase is reached.

-Once the rebase is completed your new lesson is done!
-From here it's the same as authoring a new version, basically add refs for `refs/tags/markdown@0.1.0`, `refs/markdown@0.1.0/step/*`, `git rm` WIP branch and `git push` to publish the new lesson.
+Once the rebase is completed your new lesson is ready to be publieshed!
+From here it's the same as when authoring a new lesson, basically:
+- `git tag markdown@0.1.0`
+- `git checkout master` and `git branch -D markdown`
+- `git update-ref refs/markdown@0.1.0/step/{step} {commit}`
+- `git push origin refs/tags/markdown@0.1.0 refs/markdown@0.1.0/*`

-> Note that the new version is `0.1.0` since we published a *modified* lesson.
+> Note that the new version is `0.1.0` since we are publishing a *modified* version of `0.0.0`.

 ## Assignments